moliver28/research-handbook/content/handbook/people-group/promotions-transfers.md

 ### FY25 Security Promotion Process

 Giving and receiving feedback is a critical part of building high performing teams.
 Feedback from stakeholders on key business results achieved is an important data point to consider when assessing team member promotion readiness.
-In an effort to continue to foster a feedback culture within the Security division and ensure we are calibrating collaboration effectivess through business results, starting in FY25 Q3 we will be embedding a formal feedback touchpoint into our promotion process for the division. **Please note that the feedback does not determine whether the team member is ready for promotion in isolation, but is rather a data point to consider throughout the promotion planning and calibration process.**
+In an effort to continue to foster a feedback culture within the Security division and ensure we are calibrating collaboration effectiveness through business results, starting in FY25 Q3 we will be embedding a formal feedback touchpoint into our promotion process for the division. **Please note that the feedback does not determine whether the team member is ready for promotion in isolation, but is rather a data point to consider throughout the promotion planning and calibration process.**

 Promotion candidates should follow these steps to request feedback as part of our bi-annual promotion process: